Julius Meinl V: Legal matters

-On December 31, 2014 Meinl and four other elements of Meinl Bank were charged with dishonesty in relation to a 212 million euro dividend paid out by his private bank.
+On December 31, 2014, Meinl and four other elements of Meinl Bank were charged with dishonesty in relation to a 212 million euro dividend paid out by his private bank.
 All five defendants, including Julius Meinl, have raised objections to the indictment in due time.
 In these objections the defendants pointed out that they behaved lawfully and strongly criticized the state prosecutor of Vienna as well as the indictment.
 As announced on April 17, 2015, the Vienna Higher Regional Court (OLG Wien) upheld the oppositions and rejected the charges against Julius Meinl and other defendants.

+On May 14, 2024, the Vienna Public Prosecutor's Office announced that it had discontinued all criminal proceedings against Julius Meinl V and a number of other individuals that arose from the investigations begun in 2008, 16 years previously.

+The announcement by the Vienna Public Prosecutor's Office was supported by a comprehensive report that fully exonerated Julius Meinl V and the other individuals.
+The announcement also confirmed that all lines of enquiry in connection with Meinl European Land had been concluded and that no further proceedings were pending.
+In light of the statement by the Vienna Public Prosecutor's office there were no continuing criminal proceedings in relation to Meinl European Land in Austria or in any other country.

 Personal life

-Julius Meinl V is married to Dr. Ariane Meinl since 2012; Mr. Meinl has a son, Julius VI who's married Norwegian-born Olivia Holten - Stolt Nielsen on 2016, 1 July.
+Julius Meinl V is married to Ariane Meinl since 2012 and has a son from a previous marriage.